Agile-Solutions-GB-Ltd/automatic-eureka/README.md

 it allows us to both control the release of these utilities as well as providing a PLAN B in that we can always perform pipeline operations outside of using our favorite CICD platofrm.

-To clarify the second point if we define a pipeline tasks as below using our python utility package we can execute the command
-*mypythonutility -E DEV --list* making both the pipeline code more readable and also allowing us to future develop the python package without making significant changes the pipeline code itself.
+To clarify the second point if we define a pipeline task as below using our python utility package we can execute the command `mypythonutility -E DEV --list` making both the pipeline code more readable and also allowing us to further develop the python package without making significant changes the pipeline code itself.

 ```shell